9 Challenges I Faced as a Businesswoman ( My Journey )

 If you’re a woman making your first move into entrepreneurship—or even just dreaming about it—I hope this article helps you feel seen, empowered, and ready to face your own journey with confidence because while the path isn’t always smooth, it is deeply rewarding, and every challenge you overcome brings you closer to growth, independence, and success.

-As I began my career as a woman in business, I also began working on my personal growth because, despite advancements, gender bias still stands in the way.
+As I began my career as a working women, I also began working on my personal growth because, despite advancements, gender bias still stands in the way.

 I started learning how to command the room, use data to back my vision, and, most importantly, never downplay my ambition to make others comfortable.